OpenChannelSSD/documentation/docs/qemu.md

 # Use a custom kernel

-If one wishes to follow the bleeding edge developent for lightnvm in the kernel.
-It can be used as follows:
+The development of the lightnvm subsystem is hosted here:

    `git clone https://github.com/OpenChannelSSD/linux.git`

-and checkout the latest for-4.XX/core branch.
+and the latest work is found in the for-4.XX/core branch.

-Make sure that the .config file at least includes:
+Make sure that the Linux kernel .config file at least includes:

     # For NVMe support
     CONFIG_BLK_DEV_NVME=y